ugowe/swift-gitHubOAuth-part1-lab-ios-0616/README.md

 Now that you are a notification's expert, let's continue.

  * In the previous step you verified the value, `"com.apple.SafariViewService"` and returned `true`.
 Add a post notification immediately before the return.
 Use your `Notifications` struct from your `Constants` file to provide the name `.closeSafariVC`.
 Pass the value from the incoming `url` argument to the `object` parameter of the notification.
-  * *Note:* As mentioned above, the incoming `url` argument value contains a temporary code that we need to proceed with the Git Hub authentication process.
+  * *Note:* As mentioned above, the incoming `url` argument value contains a temporary code that we need to proceed with the GitHub authentication process.
  * Head back to the `LoginViewController` class and add a method called `safariLogin` that takes one argument called `notification` of type `NSNotification` and returns nothing.
  * Add a notification observer inside `viewDidLoad()` of the `LoginViewController` class.
   * The observer is the `LoginViewController`.